simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ![Images of Photoshop Files called final.final.psd](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016372/design-in-the-cloud/f-in-final.png)

 But why should especially we as developers care?
+Isn't that the designer's job?

-The answer is quite simple: Because our end goal should always be to create better product, and that's not solely achieved by learning a new keyboard shortcut or adding a smart abstraction.
+The answer is quite simple: Since our end goal should always be to create better product, we developers should facepalm less and instead constructively voice our perspective when we encounter inefficient workflows.

-Design in the cloud has really become a *low hanging fruit* to improve your team workflow as well as your customer communication.
+Design in the cloud is such a topic and has really become a *low hanging fruit* to improve team workflow as well as customer communication.

 I always try to remember the following: